enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

                        static memory requirements and runtime allocation overhead?

 Of these concerns, the user facing API surface is probably the ***most*** important thing to get right.
+It's also likely the most difficult thing to improve over time.
 You need to strike a balance between simplicity and effectiveness.

 Let's say that one of the requirements for our library is to support basic arithmetic operations &mdash; add, subtract, multiply, and divide.
 At what level would it make